keboola/developers-docs/extend/generic-extractor/jobs/children.md

 ### Basic Example
 Let's say that you have an API with two endpoints:

-- `/users/` -- returns a list of users,
+- `/users/` --- returns a list of users.
-- `/user/?` -- returns user details with a given user ID.
+- `/user/?` --- returns user details with a given user ID.

 The `users` API returns a response like this: